 It is wise to understand the process of using a HELOC to avoid financial trouble.

 A HELOC resembles a second mortgage but functions like a credit card.
 HELOC funds can be drawn when you need the money instead of taken in a lump sum, as is common with second mortgages, which also are called home equity loans.
-You could borrow on your HELOC to pay for a child’s wedding and later to buy a car.
-You can access HELOC funds when you want, but cannot exceed the amount set when you signed for the credit line.
+You can access HELOC funds when you want but cannot exceed the amount set when you signed for the credit line.

 Once the lender verifies your income and reviews an appraisal of your home, it will contact you with an offer.
 Say you have a home that appraises at $300,000, you still owe $100,000 and don’t have any other liens on your property.
 You need to demonstrate your ability to repay a HELOC, so you’ll need to submit proof of employment and other income and have a solid credit history.
 After the lender evaluates all the information, it decides how large a credit line you can manage.
 They might, for example, offer you a $100,000 credit line for 10 years with a variable interest rate starting at 4%.

 HELOCs come with different borrowing and repayment schedules, but the 30-year repayment period is quite common.
-Before you file an application, consider how long you want the credit line to remain active.
-Also consider whether the lender charges closing costs and fees for appraisals and filing official documents with the court.
-In some instances, lenders waive these fees, in others you pay them.
+Before you apply, consider how long you want the credit line to remain active.
+Also, consider whether the lender charges closing costs and fees for appraisals and filing official documents with the court.

 Home equity lines of credit come with various terms, and many allow you to use the line for years without repaying principal.
-In our example, you could borrow up to the maximum $100,000 during the 10-year draw period, making interest payments on the balance.
-After that, the credit line is frozen and you’ll have to pay interest and principal for another 20 years.
-You must make minimum monthly payments on your borrowed money, but you can accelerate repayment if you desire.
+In our example, you could borrow up to the maximum of $100,000 during the 10-year draw period, making interest payments on the balance.
+After that, the credit line is frozen, and you’ll have to pay interest and principal for another 20 years.

 Like other types of mortgages, the interest on a home equity line of credit is tax deductible.
-Interest rates can be low, but they also are usually variable, meaning the adjust in relation to a chosen financial index.
-Interest on a loan might start at 4% annually, but might rise or fall in concert with changes in the index.
-And since you are paying interest on the balance due, the monthly payment will change in tandem with the interest rate.
-Some HELOCs offer interest rate locks, which freeze rates until they are unlocked and the borrowers’ discretion.
+The interest rate can be low, but it’s often variable, meaning it will adjust with a chosen financial index.
+Interest on a loan may start at 4% annually, and then rise or fall in concert with changes in the index.
+Since you are paying interest on the balance due, the monthly payment will change in tandem with the interest rate.
+Some HELOCs offer interest rate locks, which freeze rates until they are unlocked at the borrower’s discretion.

 How Much Can You Borrow?

-Lenders use formulas to decide how large a home equity lines of credit you qualify for.
-Each lender is different, so it is often a good idea to apply to several banks, credit unions and online before choosing the best offer.
+Lenders use formulas to decide how much home equity you can borrow from with a home equity line of credit.
+Each lender is different, so it’s a good idea to apply to several banks, credit unions, and online lenders before choosing the best offer.

-During the years preceding the real estate market collapse of 2008, lenders were quite lax in their HELOC underwriting requirements, often allowing home owners to borrow as much as 100% of the equity in their homes.
-Changes in lending laws and a sense that overly permissive standards led to a collapse of the housing market led to stricter standards.
-Today, most borrowers are restricted to borrowing 80% of the equity in their homes.
-As mentioned, the borrowers’ income and credit history also play a role in determining the home equity credit line.
+Before the market collapse of 2008, homeowners could often borrow as much as 100% of the equity in their homes.
+Lending laws have tightened since then.
+Today, most people are restricted to borrowing 80% of the equity in their homes.
+However, income and credit history still play a role in determining the max credit line offered to you.